Lightning Protocol

 Use the 30/30 rule:

-• Remain sheltered for 30 minutes after the last thunder.
+• Remain sheltered for 30 minutes after the last peal (or sound) of thunder.

-• Safe shelter shall be inside a substantial building, away from doorways, windows.
+• Safe shelter is considered to be inside a substantial building, away from doorways and windows.
 Baseball/Softball dugouts are not appropriate.
-The shelter shall be able to keep the athletes and fans comfortable for up to 1 hour or more.
+The shelter should be able to keep players and fans comfortable for up to 1 hour or more.
 While less than ideal, an enclosed motor vehicle will suffice.
 Avoid contact with the steering wheel, ignition, keys and/or radio.

 OCUA Specific Rules on Lightning: